During winter in Scandinavia, we all know it can be cold and often dark, but these colourful places really transform and lift the whole landscape.

-I started putting this list together a very long time ago and always end up adding a new town or city whenever I go back to Scandinavia.
+I started putting this list together a very long time ago, and ended up adding a new town or city whenever I visited areas of Scandinavia.

-As well as highlighting the vibrancy of Scandinavia, hopefully this list will introduce you to some of the lesser known places away from the capital cities.
+As well as highlighting the region’s vibrant use of colour, hopefully this list will introduce you to some of the lesser-known places away from the capital cities.
+Scandinavia is such a vast region, with so much unspoilt nature, it’s impossible not to fall in love with everything it has to offer.

 Norway